swt30/thesis/chapters/01-introduction/01-introduction.md

 Planetary interior models are a worthwhile starting point to make sense of the limited observational data we have.
 These models are inspired by earlier successes with stellar structure models, which are key to interpreting observations of stars.
 The ever-increasing number of known exoplanets, many of which have both mass and radius measurements, are a diverse and interesting set of objects to which to apply these models.

+> TODO: Cite recent review papers by @Guillot2015 and @Baraffe2014

 Others had previously considered the internal structures of planets in our solar system,^[For example, see @Hubbard1980.], but the study often taken as the base for planetary interior modelling is by @Zapolsky1969 who constructed mass--radius relations for large homogeneous isothermal spheres.
 Since then, a number of internal structure models have been developed specifically for exoplanets, with work beginning about a decade ago.^[e.g. @Valencia2006; @Fortney2007; @Sotin2007; @Seager2007]